TIBCOSoftware/tci-flogo/samples/app-dev/Monitoring-and-Execution-History/readme.md

 ![App binary run console](../import-screenshots/fe-mon-eh/app-binary-run-console.png)

-Once the binary is configured and running, Hit the app endpoint and open the Flogo Monitoring app in the browser and you will see the app name in the app list.
+Once the executable is configured and running, Hit the app endpoint and open the Flogo Monitoring app in the browser with the url "*http://localhost:7337*" and you will see the app name in the app list.
 On App list page, click on app name -> Monitoring -> Flow -> Trigger

 ![app list page on fe-mon](../import-screenshots/fe-mon-eh/fe-mon-applist.png)